kirikova-k/inception/README.md

 This project aims to broaden your knowledge of system administration by using Docker and Docker-compose.

 Mandatory part(done):
-• Docker container containing NGINX with TLSv1.2 or TLSv1.3 only.
+• Docker container containing NGINX with TLSv1.2 or TLSv1.3 only.\n
 • Docker container containing WordPress + php-fpm (it must be installed and configured) only without nginx.
 • Docker container containing only MariaDB without nginx.